MattKelly4D4B/Simple-Java-Projects/Restaurant/readme.md

 This program initializes classes for a cook, hostess, manager, runner, and waiter.
-The program prompts the user for each employees name and starts a shift and subsequently ends it.
+The program prompts the user for each employees name and starts a shift for each employee, then subsequently ends it.